samkleespies/godot-mcp-cli/README.md

 4. Enable debugger events: `debugger_enable_events()`
 5. Set a breakpoint: `debugger_set_breakpoint({script_path: "res://test_debugger.gd", line: 42})`
 6. Wait for automatic breakpoint triggers

-## Troubleshooting

-### Connection Issues
-- Ensure the plugin is enabled in Godot's Project Settings
-- Check the Godot console for any error messages
-- Verify the server is running when Claude Desktop launches it

-### Plugin Not Working
-- Reload Godot project after any configuration changes
-- Check for error messages in the Godot console
-- Make sure all paths in your Claude Desktop config are absolute and correct

-### Debugger Issues

-**"No active debugger session"**
-- Ensure project is running with **F5** (Debug) from Godot Editor (not F6)
-- Check that WebSocket server is running on port 9080
-- Verify the MCP server is connected to Godot

-**"Failed to set breakpoint"**
-- Verify script path exists and is correct (use absolute `res://` paths)
-- Check that line number is valid for the target script
-- Ensure the project is running in debug mode

-**Missing debugger events**
-- Call `debugger_enable_events()` first to receive event notifications
-- Check WebSocket connection status in server console
-- Verify that only one client has events enabled at a time

-**Breakpoint not hitting**
-- Make sure the code execution actually reaches the breakpoint line
-- Check console output for any debugger errors
-- Test with the provided `test_debugger.gd` script to verify functionality

 ## Contributing